-1. Eligible Applicants: IHEs or private non-profit organizations (including faith-based organizations) that plan their projects in cooperation with an IHE and propose to operate the project with the facilities of the IHE.
+1. Eligible Applicants: IHEs or private non-profit organizations (including faith-based organizations) that plan their projects in cooperation with an IHE and propose to operate some aspects of the project with the facilities of the IHE.

-3. Other: Projects funded under this competition must budget for a two-day Office of Migrant Education annual meeting for CAMP directors in the Washington, DC area during each year of the project period.
+3. Other: Projects funded under this competition are encouraged to budget for a two-day Office of Migrant Education annual meeting for CAMP directors in the Washington, DC area during each year of the project period.

 IV.
 Application and Submission Information

 1. Address to Request Application Package: Nathan Weiss, U.S. Department of Education, Office of Migrant Education, 400 Maryland Avenue SW., Room 3E321, Washington, DC 20202-6135.
 Telephone: (202) 260-7496 or by email: email@example.com.